avcoder/assignment_calculator/README.md

 My Assignment Calculator http://codepen.io/avcoder/full/PbZGZq/ uses Vue.js and tachyons.io (css framework) to help students enter a due date for a particular kind of assignment, and the program outputs a set of milestone dates from which students can work towards finishing their assignment.

 ## Motivation
 Our library's website uses a content management system by Springshare's LibGuides.
 Consequently, as a programmer, I'm limited to only creating/editing html/css/js (i.e. client-side code).
-Fortunately, the javascript framework Vue.js allowed me to create this single page application without direct programming access to a webserver.
+Fortunately, the javascript framework Vue.js allowed me to create this single page application without direct server-side coding access to a webserver.

 ## Getting Started
 Fork my code on http://codepen.io/avcoder/pen/PbZGZq  or clone this git repository.
 However, my git repository is only one file which already combined my html/css/js code.
 Also keep in mind, that since I used HTML5's date input field, certain browsers other than Chrome may not work properly.
 I could not find a satisfactory datepicker solution that was keyboard navigable (for WCAG  accessibility requirements).